iw-tom/policies/ISO-27001/monitoring/readme.md

 - This record will be kept securely.
 In order to respond to the criteria above, the record may be shared with the account manager, advocate, leadership guild, ISMS Committee or board members.

 - In certain circumstances, investigation of prohibited use may require taking a copy of material which would normally be prohibited from being stored on our systems: for example, pornographic images.
 As well as requiring the above approval, the investigating person must record and inform the ISMS Committee where this material is being stored and why.
 As soon as the process is complete, this material must be destroyed.
 The date of the destruction should be recorded.
-Destruction will be delayed if the material is illegal and Infinity Works is requested to retain the material by law enforcement officers.
+Destruction will be delayed if the material is illegal and Opus Works is requested to retain the material by law enforcement officers.

 - We will regard any attempt to conduct a content inspection that is not in accordance with this policy as gross misconduct.